-Preparation of the tail lift (PR number 5S4) consists of a supply cable with 25 mm cross section and a 7-core control line to the rear frame end.
-The supply cable is connected to the second battery (8FE).
+Preparation of the tail lift (PR number 5S4) consists of a supply cable with 25 mm2 cross section and a 7-core control line to the rear frame end.
+The supply cable is connected to the second battery (PR number 8FE).